nextcloud/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 After a successful login the attempts will be cleared.
 And once a user is properly authenticated they will no longer be hit by the delay.

-Brute-force IP whitelist
+Exclude IP addresses from brute force protection
 ------------------------

-You can set an whitelist of IP adress.
+It's possible to exlude IP addresses from the brute force protection.
-This can be set in Admin settings > Security
+- Enable the bruteforcesettings app
-You need to have the native app `bruteforcesettings` enabled.
+- Login as admin and go to Administration settings -> Security

-Note that any whitelisted IP can perform authentication attempts without any throttling.
-For security reasons, it is recommended to whitelist as few hosts as possible or ideally even none at all.
+Note that any excluded IP address can perform authentication attempts without any throttling.
+Its best to exclude as few IP addresses as you can, or even none at all.

 Troubleshooting
 ---------------